 TurkishThanks to Ali Rıza for sending me information about the Turkish voice actor of Mewtwo!
 His name is Ayhan Kahya, and he is not only a voice actor, but also a voice director.
 His roles besides Mewtwo include Optimus Prime from Transformers, Thanos from Avengers: Infinity War and Morpheus from The Matrix.
 You can compare his performance of voicing Mewtwo here.
 I think he sounds really intimidating, meep.

 Mew's Voice ActorsThe section on Mew's voice actors is going to be a bit shorter than Mewtwo's, hah!
 The Japanese voice for Mew in Mewtwo Strikes Back was performed by Kouichi Yamadera, and, when dubbing the movie to all the other languages, Mew's lines were left in their original Japanese (because why change it if it already says "Mew!").
 Here's an example reel.
-Yamadera was also the voice actor of Mew in the Birth of Mewtwo CD Drama and for Mew's appearances in the Super Smash Brothers games.
+Yamadera was also the voice actor of Mew in the Birth of Mewtwo CD Drama and for Mew's appearances in the Super Smash Brothers games and in Pokémon Snap.

 As for his other work, Yamadera has had a few billion roles, as an anime voice actor and also as a Japanese dubber.
-These include voice acting Ryoji Kaji from Neon Genesis Evangelion and providing the current voice for Inspector Zenigata from Lupin III.
-In Pokémon, he does the voice of Farfetch'd, and he also has the honor of playing a part in every Pokémon movie to date:
+His range spans from dubbing Michael Jordan in Space Jam to Stitch in Lilo & Stitch.
+His voice acting roles include Ryoji Kaji from Neon Genesis Evangelion and providing the current voice for Inspector Zenigata from Lupin III (with whom he shares the same name, teehee).
+In Pokémon, he does the voice of Farfetch'd, among other roles, and he also has the honor of playing a part in every Pokémon movie to date:

 - Sir Aaron in Lucario and the Mystery of Mew